Swahilipot-Hub-Engineering/.github/README.md

-# .github
+# Swahilipot Hub Foundation Engineering

-Public README of the organization
+This is the official page for the Swahilipot Hub Foundation Engineering team